Smart-Programs/mixer-client-node/README.md

 ```

 ### Constellation
-Need to connect to events using the mixer constellation, this client can handle that as well.
+Need to connect to events using the mixer constellation in order to get live updates to channels like follows, subs, or updated view counts, or features, etc?
+This client can handle that as well.
+You can see a full list of event [HERE](https://dev.mixer.com/reference/constellation/events/live) to subscribe to.

 *Note: This is currently an early test version of my own constellation handler, as I am new to the constellation service, it may be buggy and if you notice any bugs during development please submit an issue on the [GitHub Repo](https://github.com/Smart-Programs/mixer-client-node) or let me know in the dev-support channel on the [Discord](https://discord.gg/58RTAez).

 Some constellation features may change often and may include breaking changes, if anything ever breaks come back here as this will always be up to date.